Archihub-App/archihub.github.io/src/content/docs/en/pasos.md

 - __Select specific resources:__ If you select one or more specific resources, processing will run only on those selected resources.
 - __Processing options:__ On the right you can see the options that are available for processing.
 In our case, the File Processing plugin allows to overwrite old versions of the web versions of the documents.

 We can select the resource we just created and start processing.
-Once you click and start processing you can go to your profile in the __My processing__ section:
+Once you click and start processing you can go to your profile in the __System Tasks__ section:

 ![Menu processing](/archihub.github.io/imagenes/menu_procesamientos.png)